razarauf/MultiThreadedSocketFileExchange/README.md

-# MultiThreadedSocketFileExchange
+# Multithreaded socket file exchange

-The c program implements a simple protocol for exchanging files and related information between a file server and a client.
+The implementation is used to exchange files between the server and the client.

-The server implements threads to serve multiple clients.
-The server also implements Forks for certain functions.
+The client connects with the server using a hostname and a port number and exchanges files with the server using an assigned socket.

+The server hosts on an available port number and listens to clients’ requests through an assigned socket.
+The server also implements pthread and forks, which allows the server to process multiple clients’ requests in parallel.

 Please note the program is not completely finished yet.